 Pastor D.E.
 Kent and K.C.
-Henry Conference representatives met with members and the decision was taken that the group be named the Portmore Seventh-day Adventist Church and that the first Sabbath service be held on January 22, 1977.
+Henry Conference representatives met with members and the decision was taken that the group is named the Portmore Seventh-day Adventist Church and that the first Sabbath service is held on January 22, 1977.

 You would have had to be at that first church service to understand the thrill, the indescribable thrill that the worshippers felt as they journeyed towards the cut-stone building.
 The walking feet seemed to be responding to the rhythm of the great Christian hymn ‘Onward Christian Soldiers Marching as to war with the cross of Jesus Going on before Christ the royal master Leads against the foe Forward into battle See his banners go!’

 As the worshippers entered the stone-cut building, the very presence of the Lord hallowed the place; all experienced the feeling a sweet, sweet spirit in the place as Sis.
 Yvonne Gregory opened her mouth to utter the first words and there was joy unspeakable for, here in Portmore, history was made, as the flag of Adventism was unfurled.
 Sabbath May 14, 1977, saw the formal organization of the Portmore Seventh-day Adventist church by the then President of the Central Jamaica Conference, Pastor Edwin Hyatt.
 Twenty-four members whose membership had been received from their former churches were noted to become the 171st (excluding the Conference church) in Central Jamaica Conference.
 The following Sunday, fourteen persons were baptized at the sea and the Portmore Church from this small beginning, like little drops of water was to come forth with oceans of souls for God's kingdom.